Little things – Thank you

 I was stopped at a red light, at the intersection of two broad, main streets.
 The crossing guard was focused on getting a herd of little ones safely across the street.
 Like a mama hen and her chicks.

-Somewhere out of this cheerful, chirping, ordered chaos chimed a crystal clear “Thank you!”
-So loud it rose above the clatter.
+Somewhere out of this cheerful, chirping, ordered chaos chimed a crystal clear “Thank you!” so loud it rose above the clatter.
 So happy and sweet and genuine, it made me smile.

 I was far enough away that I couldn’t hear anything being said by anyone else.
 It could be that every single one of the kids thanked the crossing guard, a lovely thought, but I don’t know.
 I did hear that one, though, and I thought how kind.
 This little child thought and cared enough to say thank you.
 Such a simple little thing.